liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

 ## Creating the Screenlet's UI

-In Liferay Screens for iOS, a Screenlet's UIs is called a Theme.
+In Liferay Screens for iOS, a Screenlet's UI is called a Theme.
 Every Screenlet must have at least one Theme.
-A Theme consists of the following components:
+A Theme has the following components:

 1. An XIB file: defines the UI components that the Theme presents to the end user.